The Music of Yellowstone

 Paeans to the nation’s first national park date to the 1800s and salute everything from its rivers to its winds to its fires.
 Behind the tributes are writers as diverse as Grammy-award winner John Denver (“Yellowstone, Coming Home” in 1997) and a Grand Rapids, Mich., high school music director (“We Love You Old Faithful” circa 1930).
 In 1989 the neoclassical New Age group, Mannheim Steamroller, released “Yellowstone: The Music of Nature,” which pays homage to the park.

 Each summer, the park’s tuneful traditions begin anew.
 Guests at its major hostelries can relax to live music after a day of wilderness exploration.
-Pianists perform on summer evenings at Lake Yellowstone Hotel, the Old Faithful Inn, and in the Map Room at the historic Mammoth Hot Springs Hotel, where performer Randy Ingersoll fields audience requests.
-(The hotel is under renovation, but is expected to re-open in late summer 2017.)
-And in the stately Lake Yellowstone Hotel, a string quartet entertains in the recently renovated Sun Room.
+Pianists perform on summer evenings at Lake Yellowstone Hotel, the Old Faithful Inn, and in the Map Room at the historic Mammoth Hot Springs Hotel.
+In the stately Lake Yellowstone Hotel, a string quartet entertains in the Sun Room as well.
 In-the-know visitors arrive early to get seats with a sunset view of the lake.

 For those interested in dining al fresco, the park’s Old West Dinner Cookout features hot-off-the-grill steaks served with a generous helping of homegrown entertainment from a singing cowboy.

 Long before the digital era, 1920s diners at Old Faithful Inn were serenaded by live string musicians perched on the balcony overlooking the dining room.
 After dinner, the staff rolled up the rugs so guests could dance away the evening to live music.